 Having your say

 In contemplating any airspace change proposal, a change sponsor must consider the impacts on others and the implications those impacts may have and engage with them appropriately.
 Detailed guidance is available in CAP 1616.
-At certain points in the process, related feedback should be submitted on this website.
-As it will subsequently be published, what you say must be appropriate for publication (see our moderation guidelines).
+At certain points in the process, the change sponsor, or the CAA, will seek feedback from stakeholders.
+As it will subsequently be published, what you say must be appropriate for publication (see our guidance on moderation within CAP 1616f, Guidance on Airspace Change Process for Permanent Airspace Change Proposals).

 It is important that early on in the formulation of the airspace change proposal, the change sponsor takes on board the views of those likely to be affected.
-Engagement during Stages 1 and 2 will generally take place with key representatives of affected local stakeholders, rather than with the wider public.
-This may include elected community representatives, airport consultative committees and local General Aviation organisations.
+Engagement during Stages 1 and 2 will generally take place with key representatives of affected stakeholders, rather than with the wider public.
+This may include elected community representatives, airport consultative committees, directly affected local aviation stakeholders and aviation/non-aviation national organisations.
 To pass the first two gateways, the CAA must be satisfied that the change sponsor has undertaken effective two-way engagement with relevant stakeholders and that the outputs adequately reflect the feedback collated.

-At Step 3c, the change sponsor must normally undertake a full consultation with all those who may be affected by their airspace change proposal.
-The consultation will be hosted on this website and any interested party can submit their response through this website.
+A consultation will be hosted on the Citizen Space consultations hub and any interested party can submit a response.
 All consultation responses will be published, anonymously where requested, and the change sponsor must produce documentation which demonstrates how they have categorised the consultation responses and how the responses have / have not influenced the final airspace change proposal.

 For an airspace change proposal concerning a permanent change to the notified airspace design, the CAA will open a 28-day feedback window, within which anyone can request via this website that the final decision is made by the Secretary of State rather than by the CAA.
 Only the more significant changes can be ‘called-in’ in this way, and the Secretary of State is not obliged to call in a proposal.